2017 Pacific typhoon season: Philippines

+Retirement

 On December 21, PAGASA announced that it would remove the names Urduja and Vinta from their naming lists after they caused over ₱1 billion in damage.
-They were replaced with Uwan and Verbena in 2019.
+They were replaced with Uwan and Verbena in 2021.

 Season effects

 This table summarizes all the systems that developed within or moved into the northern Pacific Ocean, to the west of the International Date Line during 2017.
 The tables also provide an overview of a systems intensity, duration, land areas affected and any deaths or damages associated with the system.